Using Kilo for Free

 In the CLI:

-Kilo's cloud services—including App Builder, Code Reviewer, and other cloud-based features—also support free models.
-When configuring a cloud task:
+Kilo's cloud services — App Builder, Code Reviewer, and others — also support free models.
+Select any model labeled "(free)" in the model dropdown when configuring a cloud task.

-The available free models change over time as Kilo partners with different AI inference providers.
-Check our free and budget models guide for the latest options, and subscribe to our blog or join our Discord for updates.
+Available free models change over time as Kilo partners with different inference providers.
+Subscribe to our blog or join our Discord for updates.

 Free Autocomplete

-Kilo Code's autocomplete feature provides AI-powered code completions as you type in the IDE extensions.
+Kilo's autocomplete feature provides AI-powered code completions as you type in IDE extensions.

 How to Get It Free